Reniori/pulze-mini-tone-generator/README.md

 There was no spec.
 There was a device, a phone app that could export and import `.prst` files, and an AI that could read whatever I uploaded.
-The whole method grew from that triangle.
+The whole method grew from that triangle — and from one constraint: with zero coding experience, a visual sweep was the only investigative move I logically knew how to make.
+So the method became making sweeps count.
+There was a lot of sweeping; all of it was targeted.
 These are the techniques, in roughly the order they were invented:

 **The Rosetta Stone.** Wipe the device, export the factory-default preset, and treat it as the canonical reference: every slot at a known model, every chunk in a known